Skip to main content

 Starting the Runtime on All Nodes

 Use parallel-ssh (pssh) to launch the runtime simultaneously across the cluster.
-Forwarding PATH and CHI_SERVER_CONF ensures each node picks up the right binary and config:
+Forwarding PATH and CLIO_SERVER_CONF ensures each node picks up the right binary and config:

 parallel-ssh -i -h hostfile \